Code-Institute-Submissions/cumbrian-kayaking/README3.md

 .Users are deciding  ( quickly ) whether they are sufficiently interested to ask for more details.

-Users possibly want
+**Users  want 2 types of information**

-1. General information immediately Eg
+1. General  information on the website itself  Eg

 A summary of  main features of the holidays